standardhealth/fsh-ae/input/pagecontent/index.md

 ### Disclaimers and Known Limitations

-This implementation guide is a Domain of Knowledge IG.
+This implementation guide (IG) is a Domain of Knowledge IG.
 The purpose of this IG is to show how to represent clinical concepts generally, not to have a complete set of agreements for interoperable exchanges.

+This IG focuses is narrowly scoped to only _the adverse reporting section_ and directly relevant relationships of an adverse event.
+It does not attempt to model all of the metadata found in a Case Report Form (CRF) or the entire format of the entire trials report conformant with the NCI Clinical Trials Monitoring Service (CTMS).

 ### Credits